 6. Plan for Seasonal Rotation

 Rotate your crops with the seasons to keep the soil healthy and crops bountiful.
 I love the rhythm this brings to each year on the farm.
+Crop rotation is also an effective way to naturally manage pests and diseases without relying on harmful chemicals.
+I find it fulfilling to work with the earth in a way that supports its natural cycles.

 Give these a look: